 Garnet is a durable stone and though it is a tough gem, it should not come in contact with extreme temperatures or chemicals.
-Carefully store them so they don’t rub against other gems as Diamonds, Sapphires, and Rubies can scratch them.
-On the other hand, your Garnets could scratch other softer stones in your jewelry box.
+Carefully store them so they don’t rub against other gems such as Diamonds, Sapphires, and Rubies that can scratch them.
+On the other hand, your Garnets could also scratch other softer stones in your jewelry box.

 Use mild soap and water with a soft toothbrush to clean your Garnet jewelry.

 The value of a Garnet depends on a number of factors including the type of Garnet, its rarity, and most important being the color.
 Additional things considered would be its size and the clarity of the stone.